-Everyday tasks like showering, bathing and shaving can put home-destructive humidity into the air in your Mount Hope home.
+Everyday tasks like showering, bathing and shaving can put home-destructive humidity into the air in your Beckley and Mount Hope home.
 There’s good news still—a straightforward bathroom ventilation fan can protect you from warped wood, mold growth, cracked drywall and other issues related with a humid bathroom.

 Even if you have ventilation fans in your bathrooms, do you know if they’re the correct size?
 Are they as quiet and energy efficient as they could be?
 Appalachian Heating is here to answer your questions.